Kong/design-tokens/README.md

 ## Tokens

 All design tokens **must** be placed inside of the `/tokens` directory in one of two sub-directories.

+[View the lists of available tokens here](TOKENS.md), or keep reading for more information.

 ### Token Requirements